isomerpages/moe-stgabrielssec/_c-c-e/Values Education/Cyberwellness.md

 <tbody>
   <tr>
     <td class="tg-ncov">Netiquette</td>
-    <td class="tg-fwnj">Remember the rules of courtesy.<br><span style="background-color:initial">Show people the same respect that one would expect from others both real life and online.
-Avoid hurting someone’s feelings with what is written.</span><br>Be responsible for what is posted.<br><span style="background-color:initial">Do not share provocative photographs or intimate personal details online.</span><br>Avoid flaming.<br><span style="background-color:initial">Flaming is the sending of repeated, aggressive messages through the Internet.
+    <td class="tg-fwnj">- Remember the rules of courtesy.<br><span style="background-color:initial">Show people the same respect that one would expect from others both real life and online.
+Avoid hurting someone’s feelings with what is written.</span><br><br>- Be responsible for what is posted.<br><span style="background-color:initial">Do not share provocative photographs or intimate personal details online.</span><br><br>
+			- Avoid flaming.<br><span style="background-color:initial">Flaming is the sending of repeated, aggressive messages through the Internet.
 Do not scold, insult, or ridicule others.
 Stay calm when ‘flaming’ occurs and ignore or give time for the other person to explain.
-It may be a misunderstanding.</span><br>Respect other people's privacy.<br><span style="background-color:initial">Do not read other people’s files and emails or spread unfounded rumours.</span><br>Respect other people’s time.<br><span style="background-color:initial">Avoid sending or forwarding information that is not important or relevant to others.</span></td>
+It may be a misunderstanding.</span><br><br>- Respect other people's privacy.<br><span style="background-color:initial">Do not read other people’s files and emails or spread unfounded rumours.</span><br><br>- Respect other people’s time.<br><span style="background-color:initial">Avoid sending or forwarding information that is not important or relevant to others.</span></td>
   </tr>
   <tr>
     <td class="tg-ncov">Cyber bullying</td>